instancio/instancio/website/docs/user-guide.md

 A number of internal generators are included out of the box for creating strings, numeric types, dates, collections, and so on.
 Custom generators can also be defined to satisfy certain use cases:

-- For generating types not supported out of the box, for example from third-party libraries such as Guava.
+- Generating types not supported out of the box, for example from third-party libraries such as Guava.

-- For creating pre-initialised domain objects.
+- Creating pre-initialised domain objects.
 Some domain objects require to be constructed in a certain state to be valid.
-To avoid duplicating the construction logic across different tests, it can be encapsulated by a custom generator that can be re-used across the project.
+To avoid duplicating the construction logic across different tests, it can be encapsulated by a custom generator that can be reused across the project.

-- For distributing generators as a library that can be shared across projects.
+- Distributing generators as a library that can be shared across projects.

-`Generator` is a functional interface with a single abstract method `generate(Random)`:
+The `Generator` is a functional interface with a single abstract method `generate(Random)`:

 ```java linenums="1"